 - 4. The failure behaviour requirements from the process and plant safety analysis; - c.
-All requirements imposed to achieve the needed level of security, for example:

-- 1. The security and operational constraints that are to be observed in the design; and - 2.
+All requirements imposed to achieve the needed level of security, for example: - 1.
+The security and operational constraints that are to be observed in the design; and - 2.
 The security measures to be implemented. - d.
 All requirements that are needed to ensure equipment is appropriately qualified, for example: - 1.
 The design criteria including identification of standards with which the I&C systems should comply; - 2.
 The plant conditions with the potential to functionally degrade the performance of systems and the provisions to be made to retain the necessary capability; - 3.
-The range of internal and external hazards (including natural phenomena) under which the system is required to perform functions important to safety; - 4.
-The range of plant environmental conditions under which the system is required to perform functions important to safety;
+The range of internal and external hazards (including natural phenomena) under which the system is required to perform functions important to safety;

+4. The range of plant environmental conditions under which the system is required to perform functions important to safety;

 Plant environmental conditions of concern include the normal conditions, abnormal conditions, and the extreme conditions that I&C equipment might experience during design basis accidents, internal events, or external events.
+Any interactions across I&C systems, and particularly between components qualified to different degrees, may compromise defence-in-depth requirements if not fully accounted for.

 - 5. The limitations on materials to be used; - 6.
 The constraints imposed by the physical plant design and layout, with those on equipment location, cable access and power sources; and - 7.
-The physical location of and interfaces between equipment. - 3.15.
+The physical location of and interfaces between equipment.

+3.16.
 The items above may be specified in either the overall I&C design basis or the individual system design bases.
 For some items it might be appropriate to specify generic requirements in the overall I&C design basis and provide more detail in the individual system design bases.
-In any case it is essential that the design bases for the overall I&C and for the individual systems be consistent with each other and that the relationship and interfaces between the different design bases be readily understandable. - 3.16.
-In addition to the recommendations given in paragraph 3.14 the design basis for the safety systems should specify: - a.
-The limiting values of parameters required to actuate safety systems (analytical limits, see paragraph 6.209 and figure 4); - b.
-Variables and states that are to be displayed so that the operators can confirm the operation of protective system functions; - c.
-The justification for any safety actions that are not automatically initiated, including: - 1.
-The occasions, incidents, time durations and plant conditions for which manual control is allowed; - 2.
-The justification for permitting initiation or control after initiation, solely by manual means;
+In any case it is essential that the design bases for the overall I&C and for the individual systems be consistent with each other and that the relationship and interfaces between the different design bases be readily understandable.